+In exceptional circumstances, after consultation with department head, a librarian may choose to apply for promotion earlier than listed.

 Promotions will be primarily based on meritorious performance of duties and responsibilities; and secondarily on meritorious professional growth and development and service activities as a professional librarian, as well as upon potential for future growth and development and service contributions as a professional librarian.

 Review for promotion will include, but not be limited to, evaluation of the candidate in the following categories: